The Power of Group Discussions in Childbirth Classes: Mastering Facilitation

 The benefits of peer-to-peer learning include:

-While group discussions can be very beneficial, they aren’t without challenges, such as:
+While group discussions in your childbirth class can be very beneficial, they aren’t without challenges, such as:

 So, how exactly can you manage these issues that may come up?
 Consider these tips.